helm/charts/incubator/elasticsearch/README.md

 This is a limitation in kubernetes right now.
 There is no way to raise the limits of lockable memory, so that these memory areas won't be swapped.
-This would degrade performance heaviliy.
+This would degrade performance heavily.
 The issue is tracked in [kubernetes/#3595](https://github.com/kubernetes/kubernetes/issues/3595).

 ```